 The Safe-T Sleeve™ was developed by John Stan ("Doctor of Traditional Chinese Medicine"), an acupuncturist and distributor of acupuncture supplies (founder of Eastern Currents in Canada), as an efficient way of ensuring compliance with the so-called "Clean Needle Technique", which is a requirement in North America (see the National Certification Commission for Acupuncture and Oriental Medicine, NCCAOM).

 You can also find various informational tutorials and tips on the use of the Safe-T Sleeve™ acupuncture needles from John Stan.

-  The purpose of using an anti-friction coating is to ensure the lowest possible puncture resistance of the acupuncture needle and thereby an acupuncture treatment that is as painless as possible for the patient.
+The purpose of using an anti-friction coating is to ensure the lowest possible puncturing resistance of the acupuncture needle and thereby an acupuncture treatment that is as comfortable as possible for the patient.